YangYang-Research/whale-sentinel/documents/Whale-Sentinal-Design-Board.md

 Implementing Language-theoretic Security (LangSec) in application development involves designing input-handling routines as formal language recognizers, ensuring that all inputs are strictly validated and parsed according to well-defined grammars, thereby mitigating vulnerabilities and enhancing overall security.

 - All data is validated at both the frontend and backend.
-  - Input
+  - Text input / output
     - All data is validated at both the frontend and backend, and special characters are filtered and removed. ``!` @ # $ % ^ & * () - _ = + { } [ ] | \ : ; " ' < > , . ? / ~ \``
     - Use prepared statements (also known as parameterized queries) to prevent SQL Injection.
-  - Output
     - Ensure data is encoded before it is sent back to the application.
-    - Disable debug mode.
-Do not display detailed error messages in the application.
+    - Do not display detailed error messages in the application.
 Instead, show a general error message or redirect users to an error page.
     - Masking sensitive information, such as passwords and personally identifiable information (PII).
   - File upload
     - Whitelist file extensions (e.g., pdf, png, jpg, etc.).